MrRobinOfficial/Guide-UnrealEngine/README.md

 In Unreal Engine, instead of writing ```signed long long``` for an 64-bit integer, you can now write ```int64``` instead.
 These alias are called **typedefs**, which you can read more about <a href="https://en.cppreference.com/w/cpp/language/typedef" target="_blank">here</a>!

-Here is a list of *Unreal Engine's* typedefs:
+Here is s full list of *Unreal Engine's* typedefs:

 ```cpp
 //~ Unsigned base types